 - Reduces the ischemia (lack of blood flow and damage to tissues) in men with coronary heart disease

-In elderly patients with congestive heart failure, testosterone replacement therapy improves exercise capacity, muscle strength, and glucose metabolism in men with moderately severe Congestive Heart Failure (CHF)
+In elderly patients with congestive heart failure, testosterone replacement therapy improves exercise capacity.
+Furthermore, muscle strength, and glucose metabolism in men with moderately severe Congestive Heart Failure (CHF)

 The Mayo Clinic sorted through the main clinical publications over the past 10 years related to testosterone levels, testosterone administration and their impact on the cardiovascular system.
 The studies showing harm that prompted the FDA to warn about the increased risk of cardiovascular disease when using testosterone therapy, were later found to be critically flawed.
 Experts, including the American Association of Clinical Endocrinologists and an expert panel regarding testosterone deficiency and its treatment, reported that some of the FDA statements regarding testosterone therapy were lacking scientific evidence.

 - Dilates the coronary arteries

 - Decreases insulin resistance